What is an HRIS?

 Lack of employee experience

 An HRIS can come in handy when you are trying to improve the employee experience of your organization.
+Many HR executives have ranked employee experience as one of their top priorities over the next 2-3 years.
 Having an automated HR system will speak volumes about your company culture, which is a vital aspect of employee experience.
 It will lead to a better employee-employer relationship by opening up communication between HR and employees.
 An HRIS also facilitates transparency, accountability, communication, and collaboration, which are the most important drivers of employee experience.

 What are the features to look out for in an HRIS?